jbbees/Fintech_BC_21/14_Cryptocurrency_FNG_RNN_Analysis/Crypto_Fear_Greed_Analysis.md

 model.add(Dropout(dropout_fraction))                # Dropout layer, drops random 20% of the data.
 ```
 Add the second LSTM layer.
-Along with a Dropout layer.
+Along with a Dropout layer to drop another random 20% of data.
 ```
 model.add(LSTM(
     units = 30,